srisuban5107/student-database-system-cpp/README.md

 A **console-based Student Database Management System** developed using **C++**, designed to store and manage **real-life school student records** in a **human-readable format**.

-This project is ideal for:
-- 🎓 Academic projects
-- 💼 Portfolio showcase
-- 🎤 Interview explanations

 ---

 ## ✨ Features